Silver Price Forecast for 2019 Looks Bullish, Bears Beware

 Whenever the correlation between silver prices and the S&P 500 becomes extremely negative, we see a bottom in the precious metal price.
 For instance, look at 1976 and 1992.
 After both of these instances, a major rally in silver prices followed and continued for several years.

 In 2016, this correlation hit extremely low again.
 We are asking if the bottom in silver prices is in place and if the precious metal is setting up to soar.

-Going into 2018, as we see, it may be foolish to have a bearish take on the silver price.
-As said earlier, the gray precious metal could surprise investors.
+In 2019, as we see it, it may be foolish to have a bearish take on the silver price.
+As I said earlier, the gray precious metal could reward investors immensely.

-Here’s the thing; if silver starts to see a rapid escalation in price, then it would mean speculators coming in, and the price may not be sustainable for the long term.
+Here’s the thing; if silver starts to see a rapid escalation in price, then it would mean that speculators are coming in and the price may not be sustainable for the long term.
 We want to see a gradual increase.
-Unless there’s an outright economic collapse, then a rapid increase is understandable.
+Unless there’s an outright economic collapse, a rapid increase is undesirable.

 The first level worth keeping an eye on to the upside is $21.00.
 If the price is able to close above it, we could see buyers rush to buy more.
 This is the level where sellers came in back in 2016.
 Silver breaking above $21.00 would mean the resistance level is broken.
 Remember, when resistance breaks, it becomes a level of support.

 Silver breaking above resistance could really cause fireworks in the silver market.
 The next level of resistance for the precious metal isn’t until $25.00.
 If silver prices break above $25.00, the next level isn’t until $35.00.

 What Should an Investor Do?
 Look at Mining Stocks